 How do I know when is the right time to step back and let others take responsibility?

-How do I know when micromanagement is absolutely necessary?
+How do I know when micromanagement is necessary?

 How can I manage the team flexibly without hampering the innovative spirit of those involved?